Skip Ribbon Commands

 Formal requirements

-Can be candidates to the Study Program holders of a first degree (or legally equivalent qualification) in Biology, in Environmental Sciences, in Marine Sciences, in Agricultural and Forestry Sciences, in Environmental Engineering, in Biological Engineering, in Biochemistry or in other related areas.
+Holders of a Bachelor's degree (or legally equivalent qualification) in Biological Sciences, Biology and Geology, Environmental Sciences, Marine Sciences, Agroforestry Sciences, Environmental Engineering, Biological Engineering, Biochemistry, or related fields.

 Application deadlines